 Media: Black ash splints natural undyed and vegetal and aniline dyes

 Dims: 14 (w/loop) x 11.5 (w/handles) in.
 (35.56 x 29.21 cm)

-The Oneida people are one of the Nations that make up the Haudenosaunee or “People of the Longhouse.”
+The Fancy Basket The Oneida people are one of the Nations that make up the Haudenosaunee or “People of the Longhouse.”
 They held the historical territory of today’s New York State long before the arrival of European settlers.
 As an Iroquoian-speaking people, they form a part of the Five Nations that formed the Iroquois Confederacy or Haudenosaunee Confederacy.